Worried about Obamacare? Lawmakers aren’t.

 The Affordable Care Act states that all members of Congress and their staff must purchase insurance through Obamacare exchanges.
 Sounds fair, if we have to, why shouldn’t they?
 The law also eliminates government subsidies traditionally given to these politicians to purchase health insurance.
 This represents a big hit financially, as most lawmakers and their staff make too much money to qualify them for financial aid.

 As you can imagine, this gave the bigshots on Capitol Hill and their minions conniptions.
 Pushed by the howls of congressional staffers on both sides of the aisle, the White House was besieged by complaints from even the most ardent Obamacare supporters.
-They pleaded to be protected from the monster they created.
+They pleaded to be protected for special treatment.

 Obamacare and Exemptions